The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Luck in games

 \section{Luck in games}

 We assume that {\em luck} plays a significant role in games.
-According to the definition of Tango et al. (2007), luck in a game can be understood as the difference between the actual performance observed and the ability of a team.
+According to the definition of Tango et al. \cite{tango2007book}, luck in a game can be understood as the difference between the actual performance observed and the ability of a team.
 In our case, we could identify it with the difference between the performance and both the effort and ability of a team. \\

-Formally, for Tango and coauthors, the variability of luck is $\frac{p (1-p)}{g} $, where $ p = 0.5 $ and $ g = 22 $ is the number of games.
+For Tango and coauthors, the variability of luck is $\frac{p (1-p)}{g} $, where $ p = 0.5 $ and $ g = 22 $ is the number of games\footnote{The theoretical standard deviation of the distribution of luck over a season, using a binomial approximation to the normal distribution can be expressed as $\sqrt{\frac{p(1-p)}{g}}$, where $p = 0.500$ (since in average a team wins by chance half of the games), and $g =$ number of games.}.
 Then $Var(Luck) = 0.01136364 $.
 On the other hand, performance variability is the deviation in the number of games won by the teams in the league, yielding $ 0.03798835 $.
 Finally, effort variability can be captured by the variance of the effort ratio, $ 0.01563645 $.
 Then:

 then, we find that:

 Then we can see that the variabilities in effort, ability and luck have slightly the same weight in the composition of the variability of performance.\\